-- i.
-Columbus landed in Haiti in the Caribbean. - ii.
-He met the simple, humble, and unarmed Arawak people. - iii.
-The Arawaks and Columbus's crew did not understand each other's language. - iv.
-Columbus's letters addressed to the rulers of China and Japan were of no use. - v.
-Columbus refused to believe he was wrong and he said he was in the 'West Indies'. - vi.
-Columbus named the island 'Hispaniola'. - vii.
-The indigenous people helped Columbus and his crew to find food and repair their ship. - viii.
-The Europeans enslaved the indigenous people and sent them out to work on the sugar plantations. - ix.
+St teps for using the Student's BookW 1.
+Read 'Colonisation of North America' on page 107.
+Inform students about the Founding Fathers of the United States: John Adams, Benjamin Franklin, Alexander Hamilton, John Jay, Thomas Jefferson, James Madison, and George Washington.
+They led the American Revolution against the British.
+2. Activity Use the information from this chapter to draw a simple cartoon, or short cartoon strip about the first encounter between Columbus and the Arawak people.
+To speed up this process give the class either the list of statements below, or allocate different statements to individuals so that everyone is working on single parts of the story rather than the whole story.
+The artwork could be k ept very simple-stick figu res for example: 25 min Narrative 23 11111 i.
+Columbus landed in Haiti in the Caribbean. ii.
+He met the simple , humble, and unarmed Ar awak people. t understand each other's addressed to the rulers of G China and Japan were of no v.
+Columbus refused to believe he was wrong and he said he was in the 'West Indies'. vi.
+Columbus named the island 'Hispaniola'. vii.
+The indigenous people helped Columbus and his crew to find food and repair their ship.
+0 1 1 e and sent them out to work ix.
 The population of Hispaniola declined.
 (Artwork) (Artwork) (Artwork) 1.
 Columbus landed on Haiti in the Caribbean.
 2. He met the simple, humble, and unarmed Arawak people 3.
-The Arawaks and Columbus's crew did not understand each other (Artwork) (Artwork) (Artwork) (Artwork) 4.
+The Arawaks and Columbus's crew did not understand each other (Artwork) (Artwork) (Artwork) 4.
 Columbus letters addressed to the rulers of China and Japan were of no use.
-Columbus refused to believe he was wrong and he was said he was in the 'West Indies' 1 Columbus named the island 'Hispaniola' (Artwork) (Artwork) (Artwork) 7.
+Columbus refused to believe he was wrong and he was said he was in the 'West Indies' 6.
+Columbus named the island ʿHispaniola (Artwork) (Artwork) (Artwork) 7.
 The indigenous people helped columbus and his crew to find food and repair their ship.
 The Europeans enslaved indigenous people and sent them out to work on the sugar plantations.
-The population of Hispaniola declined
+7. The population of Hispaniola declined